norbertpunk/norbertpunk/README.md

 Here we go!
 Let's follow our curiosity and learn!

-- ⚡ Fun fact: Coriosity kills the cat
+- ⚡ Fun fact: Curiosity killed the cat